-When will the Department of Revenue start issuing the new bicentennial license plate?
+When did the Department of Revenue start issuing the new bicentennial license plate?

 October 15, 2018.

-Will my bluebird license plates still be valid on October 15?
+Are my bluebird license plates still valid after October 15?

 Yes!
 You are not required to renew your license plate registration early just to get the bicentennial design.